 Even with a well-educated generation leading us today, change is slow.
-Why are women penalized for having children and keeping a job?
+Why are women penalised for having children and keeping a job?
 Cultures and systems have to change.
 Policies initially designed by men for men have to be changed.
 The awareness through meaningful conversations, employee engagement and education can happen if leaders are open and willing to listen and engage.
 The rest will follow.
-Here are some tools your organization can use to implement and manage change.
+Here are some tools your organisation can use to implement and manage change.

 Engagement and wellness are not mutually exclusive.
 But how often are leaders in organisations engaging with their employees or compiling feedback (whether through townhall meetings, polls, engagement apps) on the following matters?

 - Women in leadership roles, women with salary disparity, women with poor promotion possibilities.
 These issues have their set of challenges.

 - Policies for returning stay home mums or dads.

 - Ways to improve and create better working space.

 - Support system to enable the employees to perform their job effectively.

 - Flexi hours, remote and hybrid working or job-sharing policies for employees with families.